One-loop corrections in Maxwell-metric-affine bumblebee gravity: Bumblebee model in Palatini approach

+where $B^2 \equiv \eta^{\mu\nu}B_{\mu}B_{\nu}$.
+It is straightforward from Eq.\eqref{gexpand} that there is a residual contribution(even turning off the Newtonian and post-Newtonian effects) responsible for the local departure from the Minkowski metric (we call the post-Minkowskian limit).
+Therefore, in this limit, the effective theory turns out to yield new interaction terms, as a consequence of non-trivial nonmetricity effects. {From now on, indices are raised and lowered by $\eta^{\mu\nu}$ and $\eta_{\mu\nu}$, respectively.
+Let us consider our particular model in the post-Minkowskian regime}.
+Substituting Eqs. \eqref{gexpand} and \eqref{gexpand1} in the electromagnetic Lagrangian (\ref{lagrem}), we find

 We note that the third term in this expression is nothing more than the aether term \cite{CarTam,ouraether}.
-This action should be summed with the bumblebee action in the weak gravity limit \cite{ourbumb2} and expanded up to second order in $\xi$ by using Eqs. (\ref{gexpand},\ref{gexpand1}), thus
+This action should be summed with the bumblebee action \eqref{bumblebee} in the post-Minkowskian limit \cite{ourbumb2} and expanded up to second order in $\xi$ by using Eqs. (\ref{gexpand},\ref{gexpand1}), thus

+{where we have chosen the $(-)$ sign to have a time-like vector for the minimum of $B_{\mu}$.}